 Once the USS Kearsarge spotted the Confederate CSS Alabama ship and was in range, war ensued.

-President Lincoln signed Act make slavery illegal in US territories.
+1862 President Lincoln signed an Act that made slavery illegal in US territories.

 Slavery also became illegal in the States on January 1, 1863.